Description of Procedure or Service

 Policy Guidelines

-For individuals who have suspicious peripheral pulmonary lesion(s) when flexible bronchoscopy alone or with endobronchial ultrasound are inadequate to sample the pulmonary lesion(s), the evidence includes meta-analyses, a randomized controlled trial, and uncontrolled observational studies.
-A 2020 meta-analysis of 40 studies and a 2015 meta-analysis of 17 studies of ENB reported a large pooled positive likelihood ratio but a small negative likelihood ratio.
-Similarly, a 2014 meta-analysis of 15 studies found that navigation success was high, but diagnostic yield and negative predictive value were relatively low.
-Both systematic reviews assessed the methodological quality of the evidence as low.
-Results from two large prospective multicenter uncontrolled studies, AQuiRE and NAVIGATE, provide information about test characteristics and safety of ENB.
-An analysis of more than 500 patients included in the AQuiRE registry found a diagnostic yield of ENB that was lower than in other studies, and lower than bronchoscopy without ENB or endobronchial ultrasound (EBUS).
+For individuals who have suspicious peripheral pulmonary lesion(s) when flexible bronchoscopy alone or with endobronchial ultrasound are inadequate to sample the pulmonary lesion(s), the evidence includes meta-analyses, 2 randomized controlled trials (RCTs), and uncontrolled prospective observational studies.
+Relevant outcomes are test accuracy and validity, other test performance measures, and treatment-related morbidity.
+A 2023 meta-analysis of 55 studies, a 2020 meta-analysis of 40 studies, and a 2015 meta-analysis of 17 studies of electromagnetic navigation bronchoscopy (ENB) reported a large pooled positive likelihood ratio but a small negative likelihood ratio.
+Similarly, a 2014 meta-analysis of 15 studies found that navigation success was high, but diagnostic yield (64.9; 95% confidence interval [CI], 59.2 to 70.3) and negative predictive value (52.1; 95% CI, 43.5 to 60.6) were relatively low.
+In a 2024 meta-analysis of 363 studies (of which 94 assessed ENB), the diagnositc yield for ENB was 72.7%, which did not significantly differ when compared to other bronchoscopic procedures.
+The systematic reviews assessed the methodological quality of the evidence as low.
+In a 2025 multicenter RCT of 234 patients with intermediate-to-high-risk pulmonary nodules, ENB was noninferior to transthoracic needle biopsy in diagnostic accuracy (79% vs. 74%) and had markedly fewer complications (5.0% vs. 29.2%).
+Results from 2 large prospective multicenter uncontrolled studies, AQuiRE (American College of Chest Physicians Quality Improvement Registry, Evaluation, and Education) and NAVIGATE (Clinical Evaluation of superDimension Navigation System for Electromagnetic Navigation Bronchoscopy), provide information about test characteristics and safety of ENB.
+An analysis of more than 500 patients included in the AQuiRE registry found a diagnostic yield of ENB that was lower than in other studies, and lower than bronchoscopy without ENB or endobronchial ultrasound.
 In the US cohort of the NAVIGATE study, the 2-year diagnostic yield was 69.8%.
 Overall, 4.3% of patients experienced pneumothorax, and grade 2 or higher pneumothorax occurred in 2.9% of patients.
-Overall, bronchopulmonary hemorrhage occurred in 2.5% of patients, and grade 2 or higher bronchopulmonary hemorrhage in 1.6% of patients.
+Bronchopulmonary hemorrhage occurred in 2.5% of patients overall, and grade 2 or higher bronchopulmonary hemorrhage in 1.6% of patients.
 There were no deaths related to the ENB device.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

-For individuals who have enlarged mediastinal lymph nodes who receive ENB with flexible bronchoscopy, the evidence includes a RCT and case series..
+For individuals who have enlarged mediastinal lymph nodes who receive ENB with flexible bronchoscopy, the evidence includes a RCT and case series.
 Relevant outcomes are test accuracy and validity, other test performance measures, and treatment-related morbidity.
 There is less published literature on ENB for diagnosing mediastinal lymph nodes than for diagnosing pulmonary lesions.
 One RCT identified found higher sampling and diagnostic success with ENB-guided transbronchial needle aspiration than with conventional transbronchial needle aspiration.
 Endobronchial ultrasound, which has been shown to be superior to conventional transbronchial needle aspiration, was not used as the comparator.
 The RCT did not report the diagnostic accuracy of ENB for identifying malignancy, and this was also not reported in uncontrolled studies.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 - "Patients with central masses and suspected endobronchial involvement should undergo bronchoscopy.